-Sea Breeze Guesthouse is located just north of Swakopmund.
+Sea Breeze Guesthouse is located in the north of Swakopmund.

 Sea Breeze Guesthouse: Our full report